Our Design Philosophy

 Our work has taken us across the UK and on to Ireland, France and China, but our roots and our home are in Brighton, where chalk runs deep below us and deep within the identity of our practice.

-It’s ten years since Paul Nicholson and Damon Webb ‘rolled into Chalk’ on a Tuesday in 2008… The Chalk team is now in double figures
+It’s eleven years since Paul Nicholson and Damon Webb ‘rolled into Chalk’ on a Tuesday in 2008…

 We might bring hard-won experience, a fresh eye, or just a different perspective, but, whichever it is, we’re all as much a part of the Chalk conversation as each other.
 In some ways, nothing has changed since the day the practice started: we’re just as passionate, just as excited by the possibilities, and just as ambitious.
 In other ways, everything has changed: we’ve never stopped thinking, searching, exploring what could be, and moving the practice forwards.